 Preparation - 15 min Í Cooking time - 0 min

-Looking for something fresher?
-Try out the Salade Niçoise composed with healthy protein from canned tuna, anchovies, hard-boiled eggs and veggies with a delicious vinaigrette dressing.
+Are you looking for something fresher?
+Try out the Salade Niçoise composed of healthy protein from canned tuna, anchovies, hard-boiled eggs and veggies with a delicious vinaigrette dressing.

-This traditional salad is from the district of Nice in Provence, South-East of France, and is respecting the cooking style of this refreshing and sunny city.
+This traditional salad is from the district of Nice in Provence, South-East of France, and respects the cooking style of this refreshing and sunny city.
 That is why the Salade Niçoise should be prepared with fresh vegetables from the market.
-Feel free to add additional seasonal raw vegetables!
+Feel free to add other seasonal raw vegetables!
 You can find the full recipe here.

 How to improve your salad?